MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

  **Q: One of our users is redirected to the wrong Yammer network.**

-A: This can happen if your network is in an unsupported configuration with 1 tenant and many Yammer networks.
+A: This issue can occur if your network is in an unsupported configuration with 1 tenant and many Yammer networks.
 For more information, read about the [1 tenant: many Yammer networks scenario](#OneTenantManyNetworks).

 You can either [consolidate your Yammer networks](consolidate-multiple-yammer-networks.md), or change the user's account, as explained in [A Yammer user is displayed as former member when you use Office 365 sign in for Yammer](../troubleshoot-problems/yammer-user-is-displayed-as-former-member.md).